Free Confidential Consultation

 The Merchant Marine Act of 1920, commonly known as the Jones Act, regulates maritime commerce in the United States.
 The Jones Act protects U.S. shipping and maintains a strong merchant marine for defense.

-Under the Jones Act, all goods transported by water between U.S. ports must be carried on ships built, owned, and operated by U.S. citizens or permanent residents.
-This requirement is known as “cabotage.”
+Under the Jones Act, all ships that transport merchandise and goods by water between U.S. ports must be built, owned, and operated by U.S. citizens or permanent residents.
+This requirement is known as “cabotage”.

 In addition to its cabotage provisions, the Jones Act includes essential protections for seamen working on U.S. vessels.
 The law grants seamen the right to sue their employers for negligence in case of injury or illness.